Information relating to COVID-19 is rapidly changing each day, and I want to provide the latest information to address your concerns.

 Los Angeles County Department of Public Health

-If you are interested learning more about the efforts by the Los Angeles County Department of Public Health regarding COVID-19, the latest number, latest news, and what you should know, please click here.
+Learn more about the efforts by the Los Angeles County Department of Public Health regarding COVID-19.

 Los Angeles County Testing Centers

-The County of Los Angeles has established drive-up mobile testing sites.
-Appointments are required.
-To find out more about eligibility for testing, please click here.
+The County of Los Angeles has established testing sites.

 Los Angeles County Superior Court